 According to the Mayo Clinic, fiber can help manage cholesterol and weight, lower your risk of cancer, and keep bowel movements regular.
 With so many benefits to eating fiber, it is important to understand how to get more of it in your diet.

 The good news is that fiber is a naturally occurring substance in many foods.
 You do not have to go out of your way to eat a special diet or buy additional supplements.
 Instead, nutritional foods with high-fiber naturally occurring fiber make a significant part of any meal or healthy snack.
 Foods high in fiber include whole grains, fruits, vegetables, beans, legumes, seeds, and nuts.

 Here Are the Three Best Ways to Get More Fiber in Your Diet:

 Start with Breakfast

 Breakfast is the most important meal to begin adding more fiber to your diet.
-Chia pudding is high in protein, full of omega-3s, packed with fiber, and helps keep you full and satisfied all day long.
-It’s also meal-prep friendly which makes it that much better for busy moms and professionals.
+Chia pudding is high in protein, full of omega-3s, packed with fiber, and helps keep you full and satisfied all day.
+It’s also meal-prep friendly, making it much better for busy moms and professionals.
 Steel-cut oats contain β-glucan, a viscous, soluble fiber that slows the movement of food through the digestive tract to help you feel fuller after eating.
-Foods that keep you full may benefit people who are trying to lose weight and help avoid overeating.
+Foods that keep you full may benefit people trying to lose weight and help avoid overeating.

 Add Whole Fruits and Vegetables